scales Laws & Regulations See also:

 Find a Lawyer

 N.J.
 Legal Services Directory - LSNJ provides free help for low-income individuals and families with civil law problems.
 Site includes information on LSNJ's telephone hotline, 1-888-LSNJ-LAW (1-888-576-5529).
-To find legal aid programs in other states, see LawHelp.
+To find legal aid programs in other states, see LawHelp.org.

 Law for Non-Lawyers

-REMEMBER: Websites providing legal information are intended to supplement, not substitute for, professional advice.
+REMEMBER : Websites providing legal information are intended to supplement, not substitute for, professional advice.
 Please consult an attorney about your legal concerns.

 Representing Yourself In Court in N.J. - Forms, kits, and brochures for people who choose to represent themselves in a New Jersey court.
 (State of New Jersey)

 You and the Law in N.J. - Information for non-lawyers on a variety of legal issues and problems such as family law, landlord-tenant law, employment, immigration, and many others (Legal Services of N.J.).
-See also printable (PDF) legal guidesnew (New Jersey State Bar Foundation).
+See also printable (PDF) legal guides (New Jersey State Bar Foundation).

 New Jersey Law

-REMEMBER: Websites providing legal information are intended to supplement, not substitute for, professional advice.
+REMEMBER : Websites providing legal information are intended to supplement, not substitute for, professional advice.
 Please consult an attorney about your legal concerns.

 Middlesex County Surrogate - 'In New Jersey, the person who passes on the validity of a will, gives the executor proof of his authority to administer the estate and sees to it that the executor handles the estate properly, is called the Surrogate.'
 The website provides information about wills, probate, estate taxes, and more.
+Use the left-hand menu to choose a topic.

 N.J.
 Court Cases - 'A full-text archive of the Opinions of the New Jersey Courts, including the Supreme Court, from March, 1994 to date, the Superior Court Appellate Division and the Tax Court from September, 1995 to date.'
 (Rutgers)